Data source parameters

 Now, group the charts on the page.
 With the group selected, you can override both charts and set ZIP to 50475.
 Group level parameters are higher precedence than page, report, and data source parameters, so both charts now show the weather for Sheffield, IA.

 Finally, select one of the tables and set its ZIP code parameter to 86023.
-Individual component parameters are higher precedence than group, page, report, and data source parameters, so that one table updates to show weather for Grand Canyon, AZ.
+Individual component parameters are higher precedence than group, page, report, and data source parameters, so that one table updates to show the weather for Grand Canyon, AZ.

 Copy a component with parameters